fdurant/fdurant_github_io_source/_posts/blog/2016-03-04-club-chair-bookstores.md

 In 1995, just after I started my professional career, [Jeff Bezos][jeff_bezos] founded [Amazon.com][amazon].
-The brick-and-mortar bookstore as we knew it was indeed never going to be the same.
+The brick-and-mortar bookstore as we knew it was indeed never going to be the same as before.
 In the US, super-bookstore chain [Borders][borders] [didn't adapt fast enough][borders_5reasons], started going downhill and finally [disappeared][borders_bust] in 2011.
 [Barnes & Noble][barnes_noble]